dauparas/LigandMPNN/README.md

         --save_stats 1
 ```
 ### 6 --fixed_residues
 `--fixed_residues` Fixing specific amino acids.
-This examples fixes first 10 residues in chain C and adds global bias towards A (alanine).
+This example fixes the first 10 residues in chain C and adds global bias towards A (alanine).
 The output should have all alanines except the first 10 residues should be the same as in the input sequence since those are fixed.
 ```
 python run.py \
         --seed 111 \